-• Register as a Resource with ERCOT;
+- Register as a Resource with ERCOT; - Complete Asset Registration of Load acting as Resource (LaaR); - Provide ERCOT the appropriate UFR Load affidavit; - Provide ERCOT with a simplified one-line diagram between relay and operating device;

-- Complete Asset Registration of LaaR; - Provide ERCOT the appropriate UFR Load Affidavit; - Provide ERCOT with a simplified one-line diagram between relay and operating device; - Provide ERCOT with a UFR set point calibration documentation including: the relay used to shed Load at low frequency, the relay set point, the relay operating time, and the typical loads to be shed; - Test to verify appropriate voice communications are in place for verbal Dispatch Instructions by ERCOT; - Be capable of interruption by automatic operation of the under-frequency relay(s) set to initiate the interruption whenever system frequency reaches a specific value.
-The initiation setting of the relay shall not be any lower than 59.7 Hz.; - Have frequency measuring relays with a time delay of no more than 20 cycles (or 0.33 seconds for relays that do not count cycles).
-Total time from the time frequency first decays to a value low enough to initiate action of the under frequency relay(s) to the time Load is interrupted should be no more than 30 cycles, including all relay and breaker operating times. - Be capable of interruption within 10 minutes of receipt of a verbal Dispatch Instruction from ERCOT; - Be telemetered through the QSE to the ERCOT CAA with a real-time signal of total interruptible Load on high-set under-frequency relays, breaker status, the status of the high set under-frequency relay, and signals representing the Load Resource's MW response to instruction; and, - Be able to remain interrupted during actual event until replaced by other Net Dependable Capability.
+- Provide ERCOT with a UFR set point calibration documentation including: the relay used to shed Load at low frequency, the relay set point, the relay operating time, and the typical loads to be shed; - Test to verify appropriate voice communications are in place for verbal Dispatch Instructions by ERCOT; - Be capable of interruption by automatic operation of the UFR(s) set to initiate the interruption whenever system frequency reaches a specific value.
+The initiation setting of the relay shall not be any lower than 59.7 Hz.; - Have frequency measuring relays with a time delay of no more than twenty (20) cycles (or 0.33 seconds for relays that do not count cycles).
+Total time from the time frequency first decays to a value low enough to initiate action of the UFR(s) to the time Load is interrupted should be no more than thirty (30) cycles, including all relay and breaker operating times. - Be capable of interruption within ten (10) minutes of receipt of a verbal Dispatch Instruction from ERCOT; - Be telemetered through the QSE to the ERCOT Control Area Authority with a realtime signal of total interruptible Load on high-set under-frequency relays, breaker status, the status of the high set under-frequency relay, and signals representing the Load Resource's MW response to instruction; and, - Be able to remain interrupted during actual event until replaced by other Net Dependable Capability.
 In no case may interrupted Load be restored to service without the approval of the ERCOT operator;